 Countertop Compost Crock

-Freezer or Fridge
+Compost Container or Bag in The Freezer or Fridge

-Bowl On Counter
+Food Scrap Bowl On Counter

-Bucket Under Sink
+Compost Bucket Under Sink

 Many people who use a composting pickup service keep food scraps in an enclosed bucket under their sink.
-The bucket is picked up each week by the composting service.
+The bucket is picked up each week or every other week by the composting service.
 Even if you don’t use a composting service, you could still store your food scraps in an airtight bucket in a cabinet or under the sink in your kitchen.
 Then bring the scraps out to the compost pile or bin every week or two.

-Jar On The Counter
+Compost Jar On The Counter

-One person who drops off her compost food scraps in my compost bin (who I found through ShareWaste) keeps her compost scraps in a nice jar on the counter.
+One person who drops off her compost food scraps in my compost bin (and I found them through ShareWaste) keeps her compost scraps in a nice jar on the counter.
 Although I was surprised to see her compost scraps in a clear glass jar, it was also the prettiest composting food scrap container I’d seen.

 If you have a jar available, it will work.
 So long as it’s airtight or has a charcoal filter, just about any container on the counter will hold food scraps for several days or up to a week until you can put them in the compost bin.

 Generally, the best way to store your food scraps in your kitchen depends on how often you move your food scraps to your composting bin.
-Other factors, such as climate or the amount of bugs and pests that hang around where you live, could also impact how quickly food scraps on your counter become stinky or attract bugs.
+Other factors, such as climate or the number of bugs and pests that hang around where you live, could also impact how quickly food scraps on your counter become stinky or attract bugs.

 In the end, do what works for you and your family.
 Whichever system best suits your household, your budget, and your lifestyle is the right system for you.